chinsiang99/learning-system-design/README.md

 # learning-system-design
-A repo for me to learn system design
+A repo for me to learn system design and architecture